 In addition, alumni who are now employed at Balfour Beatty and Manning Squires Hennig, Co. mentored the pre-construction and commercial teams, respectively.
 Overall, 16 schools, 35 teams, and 210 students participated in the competition.

-Over the last few years, Alfred State College has invested nearly $1 million dollars in the College Farm to modernize facilities and infrastructure.
+Over the last few years, Alfred State College has invested nearly $1 million in the College Farm to modernize facilities and infrastructure.
 The college is committed to maintaining this momentum.

 To keep its students competitive in an evolving agricultural industry, Alfred State is diversifying its educational offerings.